-THE CHEAPEST DAY TO BUY FLIGHTS?
+THE BEST DAY TO BOOK FLIGHTS?

 Well lucky for you, I’ve spent enough money out of pocket buying cheap airfare that has taken me to over 53 countries around the world to give you an answer.
 And that the answer is a resounding, YES!
 Incidentally, the cheapest day(s) to buy flights have been right under our noses.
 It’s “Black Friday“, “Cyber Monday“, and “Travel Tuesday.”
 Airline companies are joining retail companies and slashing their airfares to join in on the frenzy.
 Airline companies want to attract buyers who aren’t excited to wait in line at the local mall only to find out the product they wanted to buy